Kaese72/organization-registry/README.md

 The migrations are currently handled handled outside of the service, meaning that the Flyway migrations needs to be run by another mechanism.

+So far I have run the migrations like so

+> podman  run --rm -v migrations:/flyway/sql flyway/flyway '-url=jdbc:mariadb://#IP#:#PORT#/organizationregistry?user=#user#&password=#password#' migrate

+Not run automatically or anything.
+Its all manual